 Grad Spotlight: Bound to be a Bruin

-Siobhan Nelson came to Visions when she was in third grade.
+Siobhan N. came to Visions when she was in third grade.
 A former traditional public school student, Siobhan succeeded in the Rapid Learner program.
 But the competitive environment and excessive pressure left Siobhan feeling overwhelmed and unfulfilled.
 Visions offered her an alternative to that atmosphere, one where she could receive a rigorous education while also exploring her passions.

 “I was able to pursue and develop more of my interests at Visions by using budget money to enroll in various extracurriculars,” says Siobhan.
 “I participated in the 916 Ink program, volunteered with the non-profit organization Learn To Be, served as a board member on the Mission Oaks Teen Advisory Board, and used my charter funds to participate in voice lessons with School of Rock.”